wvannoordt/cmf/STANDARD.md

 - Any comments in the code should not contain any executable code, unless provided as a usage example.
 - There should be no dupluicate functions, including variations ending in `_new`, `_v2`, `_old`, etc. separate functions for 2D and 3D cases should be avoided as much as possible.
+- Classes should have no public members, except under extenuating circumstances.
 - The selection of methods should not be assigned to an integer.
 If a differentiating class is not appropriate, then any method selection should be implemented using an enumeration with a corresponding string function.
 - There should be no files output unless explicitly enabled or as a consequence of a crash.
 No files should be output to the current directory explicitly.